 tion => "handle_card_submit"), :html => {:id => 'cardform'}) do

 The single_file_generator.rb script shows its parse of the input ERB, which is useful for debugging.
-Even though the opening div, the results of the form_remote_tag call, and the hidden_field_tag call will all be displayed together in the resulting HTML when this page is viewed in the browser, the tool does not know that, and so treats the form_remote_tag ERB tag as a separator between two atomic sections.
-It would be possible to maintain a list of Rails methods that do not result in conditional or iterative output, such as form_remote_tag, and thus modify the tool to realize that a form_remote_tag ERB tag does not immediately signify the start of a new atomic section, but that was outside the scope of this project.
+Even though the opening div, the results of the form_remote_tag call, and the hidden_field_tag call will all be displayed together in the resulting HTML when this page is viewed in the browser, the tool does not know that.
+So the tool treats the form_remote_tag ERB tag as a separator between two atomic sections.
+It would be possible to maintain a list of Rails methods that do not result in conditional or iterative output, such as form_remote_tag.Then the tool could be modified to recognize that a form_remote_tag ERB tag does not immediately signify the start of a new atomic section;however, that was outside the scope of this project.

 The ERB code above also shows another intricacy of the Ruby on Rails framework: some ERB tags, when interpreted by Rails, can produce output.
 Namely, the form_remote_tag method produces an HTML form tag with different attributes depending on the parameters.
-My tool treats all ERB tags as non-output producing, since generally this is the case, though it does scan ERB tags for form transitions, as evidenced in the output above that shows a single form transition was found in the ERB.
+My tool treats all ERB tags as non-output producing, since generally this is the case.
+The tool does, however, scan ERB tags for form transitions, as evidenced in the output above that shows that a single form transition was found in the ERB.

 Rails Application Output